'Couldn't be happier' - Crash cyclist Josh Quigley set to achieve new Guinness World Record

-West Lothian crash cyclist Josh Quigley set to achieve new Guinness World Record
+West Lothian cyclist Josh Quigley on brink of new Guinness World Record

-Crash cyclist Josh Quigley is believed to have set a new world record for the greatest distance cycled in a week.
+Livingston long-distance cyclist Josh Quigley is waiting for confirmation that he has set a new world record for the greatest distance completed in a week.

 Let us know what you think and join the conversation at the bottom of this article.

-He did laps of an 80-mile route between Aberdeen and the Cairngorms, finishing at 04:00.
+His record attempt saw Josh – who has overcome a series of mishaps – complete multiple laps of an 80-mile route between Aberdeen and the Cairngorms.

-He told BBC Scotland it had been the "most intense experience" of his life and that he "couldn't be happier".
+Speaking to BBC Scotland, Josh said it had been the "most intense experience" of his life.

-Guinness World records will have to confirm the record before it can be officially registered.
+In line with their strict protocols, officials from Guinness World records will have to confirm the new standard before it is officially recognised.

-Quigley cycled a daily average of 320 miles and rode 637 miles in the last stretch without sleep.
+Superfit Josh cycled a daily average of 320 miles – and covered the final 637 miles unbroken, ending the challenge at 4am..

 He told BBC Scotland: "On the last day I couldn't even remember what challenge I was doing, I was so confused.